 Each member of the Board is required to attend all meetings (whether special or annual) of the stockholders of the Company.
-In the case where a Director is unable to attend a special or annual stockholders' meeting, such absence shall be publicly disclosed in the subsequent Proxy Statement on Schedule 14A filed by the Company with the Securities and Exchange Commission (the "SEC") and an explanation for such absence shall be provided to the Company's Nominating and Corporate Governance Committee.
-Any consideration of additional Company action, as appropriate, with respect to such absence shall be solely within the discretion of the Nominating and Corporate Governance Committee of the Board.
-All current Board members attended the 2018 Annual Meeting.
+In the case where a Director is unable to attend a special or annual stockholders' meeting, such absence shall be publicly disclosed in the subsequent Proxy Statement on Schedule 14A filed by the Company with the Securities and Exchange Commission (the "SEC") and an explanation for such absence shall be provided to the Company's Nominating and ESG Committee.
+Any consideration of additional Company action, as appropriate, with respect to such absence shall be solely within the discretion of the Nominating and ESG Committee of the Board.
+All current Board members attended the 2020 Annual Meeting, which was held virtually.